 Let us make your toilet?

 We’ve been designing and building compost toilets based on various urine separators since 2012.
 Now we’ve pooled our experience into our own Eco-Loo range.
-Depending on how you are able or willing to deal with the urine, we have the Eco-Loo Capture (with built-in urine tank) or the Eco-Loo Divert, which as its name suggests, diverts urine away from the toilet and into a suitable soak-away or grey drain.
-We can supply the Eco-Loo Capture or Divert as ‘untreated’ and ready for you to paint or stain, or we can do that for you too.
+Depending on how you are able or willing to deal with the urine, we have the Eco-Loo Vardo (with built-in urine tank) or the Eco-Loo Cottage, which as its name suggests, diverts urine away from the toilet and into a suitable soak-away or grey drain.
+We can supply the Eco-Loo Vardo or Cottage as ‘untreated’ and ready for you to paint or stain, or we can do that for you too.

 Got an unusual requirement or colour/finish in mind?

-As well as the Capture and Divert, we’re also happy to custom build a toilet to suit your requirements or tastes.
+As well as the Vardo and Cottage, we’re also happy to custom build a toilet to suit your requirements or tastes.
 If you’ve got the idea, we can probably make it – just get in contact for an informal discussion.

 Location, location, location

-If you go for the Divert (or your own version) then you’ll also need to run the urine to either a drain or soak-away pit, which may dictate where the toilet can go.
+If you go for the divert / Cottage style (or your own version) then you’ll also need to run the urine to either a drain or soak-away pit, which may dictate where the toilet can go.